Juniper/libxo/doc/options.rst

   using names that state with "data-".
 - "keys" adds a "key" attribute for XML output to indicate that a leaf is an identifier for the list member.
+- "map" and "map-file" are described in :ref:`tag-mapping`.
 - "no-humanize" avoids "humanizing" numeric output (see :ref:`humanize-modifier` for details).
 - "no-locale" instructs libxo to avoid translating output to the